×

 • Energy generation

-• Tooth and bone structure
+• Enhances tooth and bone health

 • Muscular activity